Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 - disable remote root login, enable 'no password' for sudo users and disable password authentication
 - install ufw and allow 'OpenSSH' and 'WWW Full'

+## tasks in setup_mysql.yml
+- install mysql-server and python3-mysqldb
+- set mysql root password
+- Create a new database with name {{ mysql_db }}
+- Remove all the MySQL Database
+- Remove all anonymous user accounts
+- Create database user '{{ mysql_user }}' with all database privileges and 'WITH GRANT OPTION'

 ## tasks in deploy_laravel.yml
 - set the timezone on the target machine to a specified timezone
 - install requirements for the deployment and add repos to repo lists